Enterprise Software Development: Steps, Timelines, and Cost Factors

 Duration: up to several months.

 Step 8.
-Further EAS evolution in iterations
+Evolve EAS in iterations

 Duration of releases: 1-3-6 months (depends on a development and deployment strategy).